simonrho/jsi-cli/README.md

 ## Note

-For detailed usage and more commands, refer to the in-built help in the tool by running `op jsi`.
+For detailed usage and more commands, refer to the built-in help in the tool by running `op jsi`.